mmsbrggr/genetic-sudoku-solver/README.md

 -b | 20 | Idle generations before restart | If after this many generation no progress was made, the algorithm gets restarted.
 -n | 2 | Number of parents | The number of individuals (parents) from which a new individual (child) is derived.
 -l | 0 | Number of fields left empty by the presolver | This many fields get left empty by the presolving algorithm, albeit it could now the answer.

+## Technical details
+### Presolver
+Before the genetic algorithm gets applied, the program uses a simple method to fill in some of the empty fields.
+More easier puzzles will be solved completely after this step, harder puzzles may even stay the same.
+If you want to regulate how much of the sudoku-grid is solved or skip the presolving step completely use the '-l' parameter.

+### Restarting
+After some number of generation in which no progress was made (can be configured with the '-b' parameter) the genetic algorithm gets restarted.
+Before each restarting process the fittest individuals get stored.
+If enough elites have been stored the restart is done with a population containing all stored elites.